-- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - xls: used to run and analyze Microsoft Excel documents.
+- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.

+• xls: used to run and analyze Microsoft Excel documents.

-- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - zip: used to run and analyze Zip archives.
+- free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll. - zip: used to run and analyze Zip archives.

 - file: specify the name of the file contained in the archive to execute.
 If none is specified, Cuckoo will try to execute sample.exe. - free [yes/no]: if enabled, no behavioral logs will be produced and the malware will be executed freely. - arguments: specify any command line argument to pass to the initial process of the submitted malware. - password: specify the password of the archive.
-If none is specified, Cuckoo will try to extract the archive without password or use the password "infected". - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes.
+If none is specified, Cuckoo will try to extract the archive without password or use the password "infected". - procmemdump [yes/no]: if enabled, take memory dumps of all actively monitored processes. - dll: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.